delft-hyperloop/serpenta/Writerside/topics/Stores.md

 ## Usage within the Serpenta GUI

 All data that is received,
-parsed and distributed by an implementation of a [Grand Data Distributor](Data-Distributor.md) is maintained within stores.
+parsed and distributed by an implementation of a [Grand Data Distributor](Data-Distributor.md) is maintained within fsm_store_name.
-However, Serpenta uses its own interface that extends the svelte stores with additional information that is closely tied to the received values.
+However, Serpenta uses its own interface that extends the svelte fsm_store_name with additional information that is closely tied to the received values.

 ```Typescript